Utah’s governor announces fire and fireworks ban on state lands

 Gov. Herbert said he had no authority to enact fireworks bans, except on state lands.
 Local cities and towns have that power under laws recently passed by the Utah State Legislature, he said.

 The governor said the state planned to run a series of public service announcements reminding Utahns about the extreme fire danger in the state ahead of the Fourth of July holiday.
+July 2-5 is when Utahns can legally set off fireworks in the state.

+Locally, many communities across the state began enacting restrictions as temperatures climbed into the 100s and strong winds blew.

+"It’s dangerous, right?
+Everybody can look out and understand the fire potential and the fire danger.
+We need to stop for a second and think about that and process it," said Eric Holmes with the Unified Fire Authority.